teppyboy/bingto/README.md

 ## Usage

-For first run, you need to execute `bingto --install` to complete the dependency install
+For first run, if you don't have Edge then you need to execute `bingto --install` to complete the dependency install.

 Then after that, execute `bingto` and let it do the job.